ottowayi/pycomm3/README.rst

 Implementation
 --------------
-The Logix5000 Controller Data Access Manual, available here `Rockwell Developer How-to Guides`_, was used to implement the Ethernet/IP features in this library.
+The Logix5000 Controller Data Access Manual, available from the `Rockwell Developer How-to Guides`_, was used to implement the Ethernet/IP features in this library.
 Features like reading tags/arrays, writing tags/arrays, getting the tag list are all implemented based on the Data Access Manual.
 The Rockwell KB Article *CIP Messages References* `748424`_ lists many useful KB Articles for using the MSG instruction to perform various Ethernet/IP services.
 The Rockwell Knowledge Base Article `23341`_ was used to implement feature